Cloud Vulnerability DB

 A community-led vulnerabilities database

-The vulnerability has been assigned a CVSS v3.1 base score of 7.5 (High) with the vector string CVSS:3.1/AV:N/AC:L/PR:N/UI:N/S:U/C:H/I:N/A:N. The vulnerability is categorized under CWE-288 (Authentication Bypass Using an Alternate Path or Channel).
-This classification indicates that the flaw could allow attackers to bypass authentication mechanisms entirely (NVD).
+The vulnerability has been assigned a CVSS v3.1 base score of 7.5 (High) with the vector string CVSS:3.1/AV:N/AC:L/PR:N/UI:N/S:U/C:H/I:N/A:N. The root cause was identified in the updateUserWithoutAuth method of the NUserController class, where the /api/user/update_user endpoint was intentionally left without authentication.
+The vulnerability is classified as CWE-288 (Authentication Bypass Using an Alternate Path or Channel) (Miggo).

 Source: This report was generated using AI